Four Reasons Why Israel Suffered in the Wilderness

 What can we learn from this explanation?

 Second, God wanted to humble Israel.
 Moses identifies the purpose of these seemingly wasted years with a simple phrase, “that he might humble you.”
 God orchestrated the circumstances to keep Israel close to the ground and he kept Israel in that situation for four decades.
 Humility is that important to God.
 When we are in the wilderness it may seem like God doesn’t love us, but the exact opposite is the case.
 Verse 5 says, “Know then in your heart that as a man disciplines his son, so the Lord your God disciplines you.”
-A father disciplines his child because he loves the child.
+Fatherly discipline flows out of a heart of love for the child.

 Third, God wanted Israel to learn obedience.
 The outward expression of humility is obedience.
 Moses continues, “testing you to know what was in your heart, whether you would keep his commandments or not.”
 God wanted to see if Israel would obey even when the circumstances were miserable.
 The wilderness was the classroom and the lesson was obedience.